ucsdsysnet/Rosebud/README.md

 More information can be found in our paper: https://arxiv.org/abs/2201.08978

 ## Prerequisites:
-To build FPGA images we used Vivado 2021.1\*.
+To build FPGA images we used the most release of Vivado, 2022.2.1.
 Also, we need licenses for pcie_ultra_plus and CMAC hard IPs.

 To load the image on the FPGA you need drivers, which need some supporting packages.
 For example in Ubuntu:
 ```